Top 20 Ways to Re-Use Tin Cans

 18. Glue a magnet to the back of cleaned cans, and mount them on the refrigerator for a quaint storage solution.

-20. Tin cans make adorable succulent planters, either painted or steel or even with the original label, if the original label is artistic itself.
+20. Tin cans serve as adorable succulent planters, either painted or steel or even with the original label, if it is artistic enough.